-The company believes that the high level of liquidity at present is adequate to manage redemptions and rollovers of maturing notes.
-Traditionally, 85% of notes maturing rollover.
+The company believes that the high level of liquidity at present is adequate to manage redemptions and rollovers of maturing Secured Notes.
+Traditionally, 85% of Secured Notes maturing rollover.
 We are monitoring this very carefully and stress testing a decrease in this percentage.
 To date we have liaised with most investors who have indicated that they will be renewing their investment.